 Loss aversion is regularly used by subscription services, who charge monthly premiums for access to their products – this is almost always done by offering a free trial.

-When you trial a product for 30 days, it start to feel like yours.
+When you trial a product for 30 days, it starts to feel like yours.
 You can customise it, implement all of its features and really personalise your experience.

-By the time the 30 days is up, you don’t feel like you’re going to buy something, you feel like you’re going to lose something if you don’t make the buying decision – providing businesses who employ these tactics with sky high conversion rates from trialists to buyers.
+By the time the 30 days are up, you don’t feel like you’re going to buy something, you feel like you’re going to lose something if you don’t make the buying decision – providing businesses who employ these tactics with sky-high conversion rates from trialists to buyers.